Buying property in Bourgogne-Franche-Comté

 If you’re looking for a village property, discover Buxy and Vezelay.
 Both have pretty houses.
 Here, you can enjoy a quiet, traditional life if you want it, in one of France’s most rural areas.
 However, there are lively cities nearby including Dijon, which has a large student population

-Dijon is a beautiful city where you’ll find half-timbered houses in bright colours, incredible churches, the Fine Arts Museum (one of Europe’s largest).
+Dijon is a beautiful city where you’ll find half-timbered houses in bright colours, incredible churches, and the Fine Arts Museum (one of Europe’s largest).
 And of course, mustard!

-There are several attractive medium sized towns to choose from, all offering wonderful weekly markets and cultural entertainment all year.
+There are several attractive medium-sized towns to choose from, all offering wonderful weekly markets and cultural entertainment all year.
 These include Macon, Nevers and Auxerre, a charming city at the top end of the Nivernais Canal.

 The area is less popular among foreign buyers than Aquitaine and Provence.
 However, according to France’s notaires, the Nièvre department has more than 5% foreign owners (it’s also one of the most inexpensive and rural parts of France).